koalazak/dorita980/README.md

 You can also use `.discovery` method to get all the robots discovery data:

-You need UDP brodcast enable in your network!
+You need UDP brodcast enabled in your network!

 ```javascript
 var dorita980 = require('dorita980');